ufrisk/MemProcFS/README.md

 Analyze memory dump files, <b>live memory</b> via DumpIt or WinPMEM, <b>live memory in read-write mode</b> from virtual machines or from [PCILeech](https://github.com/ufrisk/pcileech/) [FPGA](https://github.com/ufrisk/pcileech-fpga/) hardware devices!

 It's even possible to connect to a remote LeechAgent memory acquisition agent over a secured connection - allowing for remote live memory incident response - even over higher latency low band-width connections!
-Peek into Virtual Machines with [LiveCloudKd](https://github.com/ufrisk/LeechCore/wiki/Device_LiveCloudKd) or [VMWare](https://github.com/ufrisk/LeechCore/wiki/Device_VMWare)!
+Peek into [Virtual Machines with MemProcFS](https://github.com/ufrisk/MemProcFS/wiki/VM), [LiveCloudKd](https://github.com/ufrisk/LeechCore/wiki/Device_LiveCloudKd) or [VMWare](https://github.com/ufrisk/LeechCore/wiki/Device_VMWare)!

 Use your favorite tools to analyze memory - use your favorite hex editors, your python and powershell scripts, WinDbg or your favorite disassemblers and debuggers - all will work trivally with MemProcFS by just reading and writing files!